 We have a strong visiting lecturer programme with recent guests including critics Dr Mark Kermode, Professor Linda Ruth Williams and Dr Will Brooker.
 Our practice tutors are active writers, producers, directors, editors, sound designers and cinematographers who create substantive work across all screen media.
 We have a wide range of contacts and industry specialists who contribute to the course, including Tony Grisoni (writer of Southcliffe, Red Riding, and How I Live Now), Mary Burke (producer of For Those in Peril, Berberian Sound Studio and The Midnight Beast), and James Henry (writer for Campus and Green Wing).

 Falmouth University also recently hosted the Channel 4 Talent Day and we are active in developing work placements and internships for our students.
 We have sent many of students to Warp Films and TwoFour since 2009, and regularly update our webpages with work experience opportunities and jobs.
-Our graduates have proceeded to further study and jobs across the film and television industry, for HBO, Sky, ITV, Disney and have worked on major feature films, most recently including About Time (Richard Curtis, 2013) The World's End (Edgar Wright, 2013), The Double (Richard Ayoade, 2014) and Disney's forthcoming Cinderella (Kenneth Branagh, 2015).
+Our graduates have proceeded to further study and jobs across the film and television industry, for HBO, Sky, ITV, Disney and have worked on major feature films, including About Time (Richard Curtis, 2013) The World's End (Edgar Wright, 2013), The Double (Richard Ayoade, 2014) and Disney's Cinderella (Kenneth Branagh, 2015).
 Falmouth University's MA in Film & Television is for students who to place themselves at the cutting edge of screen culture.

 The course is divided into three semesters of 15 weeks.
 Each semester offers the fundamentals vital to every academic and practitioner, and elective choices so you can shape your own learning.